 It is important to regularly check cholesterol levels with your GP.

 Therefore LoCol contains 75% less saturated fat than Full Fat Cheddar Cheese.

-LoCol contain 90% less Cholesterol than Full Fat Cheddar Cheese.
+LoCol contains 90% less cholesterol than Full Fat Cheddar Cheese.

-LoCol contains ten times the Polyunsaturated fats of Full Fat Cheddar Cheese.
+LoCol contains ten times the poly-unsaturated fat of Full Fat Cheddar Cheese.